 Kar, S., Pritchett, L., Roy, S., & Sen, K. (2022).
 Doing business in a deals world: The doubly false premise of rules reform.
 Journal of Economic Policy Reform, 25(4), 361-387. https://doi.org/10.1080/17487870.2022.2125391

-Optimal Taxation with Debt-financed Capital in an Impoverished Economy (with Anand Shankar & Rajesh Singh)
+Optimal Taxation with Debt-financed Capital in an Impoverished Economy link (with Anand Shankar)

 Abstract: This paper examines optimal taxation in capital-constrained economies that borrow externally to fund consumption and investment, repaid over a finite horizon via proportional or lump-sum taxes.
 Under proportional rules, the government front-loads borrowing and maintains flat taxes and consumption—smoothing welfare, while lump-sum taxes achieve first-best capital accumulation and higher long-run welfare.
 Economies with high consumption elasticity pursue early fiscal austerity and steady capital growth; those with low elasticity prioritize consumption smoothing at the cost of larger initial borrowing.
 Crucially, extending debt maturity further unlocks welfare gains by tempering tax and consumption volatility, vital for infrastructure-dependent developing countries.